WorldofKerry/Python2Verilog/README.md

 Verilog simulation: `sudo apt-get install iverilog expected` (uses the `unbuffer` app in `expected`).
 The online simulator [EDA Playground](https://edaplayground.com/) can be used as a subsitute, given that you paste the output into the "actual file" specified in the `config.ini` of the test.

-Python: `python3 -m pip install -r tests/requirements.txt`
+Python Libraries: `python3 -m pip install -r tests/requirements.txt`

 ### Creating New Test